Line-fr/Vship/doc/BUTTERAUGLI.md

 ### numStream

 It corresponds to the number of concurrent frames running through the GPU at a time.
 Lowering it allows to control and lower the amount of VRAM consumed.
-By default, as much stream are created as there are vapoursynth threads. (which is the maximum amount, any higher will get lowered to this value)
+By default, as much stream are created as there are VapourSynth threads. (which is the maximum amount, any higher will get lowered to this value)

 ### gpu_id